mackenzie-remote/hugodmz/content/contact.md

 Our principal consultant is MacKenzie Anderson, a senior IT contractor with over 15 years of experience.

-For contact details, availability and more information, please visit [LinkedIn](https://www.linkedin.com/in/mackenziecv) or send us an [Email](mailto:website2019@rundmz.co.uk)
+For contact details, availability and more information, please visit [LinkedIn](https://www.linkedin.com/in/mackenziecv).